ProfJski/WaveEquationDemo/README.md

 # WaveEquationDemo
-An intuitive approach to the Schrodinger wave equation using a classical particle, uncertainty and quantization of velocity and/or position, and a histogram.
+An intuitive approach to introducing the Schrodinger wave equation using a classical particle, a cloud of similar particles representing uncertainty of velocity and position, and a histogram.
+We generate a cloud of particles to show how a stochastic approach to quantum uncertainty yields an expectation value for the classical particle which develops in a wave-like fashion in the histogram.

 ## Background
 I sometimes teach physics concepts to liberal arts students.
 The perspective can be rewarding.
 In physics textbooks, the approach is often predominated by learning the considerable mathematics -- understandably so.
 Yet one sometimes does not see the forest for the trees.
 Learning the mathematical methods can detract from considering the principles which inform the mathematics.